Tamso Ma Jyotirgamaya | तमसो मा ज्योतिर्गमय is a Sanskrit verse taken from the “Pavana Mantra” from the great Brihadaranyaka Upanishad.

 It is a complete and perfect ideology that guides people towards self-betterment and self-judgment.

-It motivates them towards the progress and well-being of minds and souls.
+It motivates them toward the progress and well-being of minds and souls.

 This phrase comes from the Sanskrit language.